The Criteria for Immunoglobulin Use in Australia (the Criteria) changed to Version 3 on 22 October 2018.

 Moving authorisations to the new version

-Transition of existing authorisation records to the new version will largely be managed automatically in BloodSTAR from the commencement of the new version of the Criteria on 22 October 2018, but some actions may be required of prescribers in order to complete this process, as outlined below.
-Further specific information about this process will be communicated to prescribers in the near future.
+Transition of existing authorisation records to the new version is largely managed automatically in BloodSTAR from the commencement of the new version of the Criteria on 22 October 2018, but some actions may be required of prescribers in order to complete this process, as outlined below.
+Further specific information is available in the condition specific factsheets and summaries of medical condition changes below.

-- Most current patient authorisations will transition automatically when the new Criteria are released
+- Most current patient authorisations have transitioned automatically when the new Criteria was released

-- The initial qualifying criteria for some conditions is changing, so some patients will need to requalify in order to transition
+- The initial qualifying criteria for some conditions has changed, so some patients will need to requalify in order to transition

 - For some patients BloodSTAR may require some additional information at a patient’s first review after transitioning to the new version